- Clean Energy Technologies

 The total energy available from this method is perhaps twice as high as wave energy, but in order to generate the highest output, large temperature differences between the surface and deep waters must exist.
 These differences are greatest in the tropics, and the most promising projects are operating in Hawaii and the Pacific rim, where deep water is more accessible and surface waters are consistently warm.

+As we look at ways to generate more and more energy from renewable sources, we need to consider all sources.
 With the vast water resources of the Chesapeake Bay and its major rivers and tributaries and the Atlantic Ocean coast, wave and tidal energy are both viable technologies for Maryland’s energy needs.

 Ireland-based Wavebob, Inc. has pronounced Maryland an “ocean energy” cluster because of our marine natural resources.
 A project is under development between Wavebob and the U.S. Naval Academy to generate wave energy, and other companies are exploring opportunities in the lower Bay and along the Atlantic coast.